Evaluating the transition dipole moment of quantum dots with absorption and angle resolved photo-luminescence spectroscopy: Introduction

 Also from the perspective of controlling the interaction of emitters with a cavity, the knowledge of orientation is needed.
 If the cavity mode field ($\vec{\textup{E}}$) interacts with N emitters, the coupling coefficient (g)\cite{10.1088/0034-4885/78/1/013901,10.1038/nphys227,PhysRevApplied.18.014004} is given by

-By choosing optimally oriented TDMs ($\vec{\mu}$) with appropriate concentration (N), the coupling (g) with cavity can be controlled.
+By choosing optimally oriented TDMs ($\vec{\vec{\mu}}$) with appropriate concentration (N), the coupling (g) with cavity can be controlled.

-This report describes the procedure of synthesis, characterization transfer of monolayers of AQDs in hydrophobic phase to a substrate.
-Experimental methods used for extraction of TDM magnitude and orientation are discussed.
-Details of the angle resolved emission spectroscopy instrumentation is also included.
-The spectroscopic procedures are generalized and can be used for determination of TDMs of nanosized emitters in hydrophobic phase as CdSe rings\cite{10.1038/s41467-019-11225-6} and CdSe platelets.\cite{10.1038/nnano.2017.177}
+This manuscript describes the procedure for extraction of TDM magnitude and orientation of quantum dots.
+The mentioned procedure can be used for determination of TDMs of nanosized emitters as CdSe rings\cite{10.1038/s41467-019-11225-6} and CdSe platelets.\cite{10.1038/nnano.2017.177}